Cancer incidence and mortality in adults with learning disabilities

 The health profile of people with learning disabilities differs from the general population.
 Adults with learning disabilities have greater and different patterns of multimorbidity, beginning earlier in life, with poorer health outcomes including premature mortality.
 People with learning disabilities die on average 20 years earlier than other people, and often from reasons considered avoidable.
 We know that people with learning disabilities often do not take part when invited for cancer screening (e.g., breast, cervical and bowel screening rates are low), which may result in delayed diagnosis and treatment, and lead to preventable early death.
 Cancer profiles and deaths differ in adults with learning disabilities, and it is necessary to gain a better understanding of cancer rates and associated health, demographic, and social factors in Scotland to inform policy and care.

 Analysis will determine the rates of specific cancers (e.g. oesophageal, stomach, colorectal [bowel], breast, cervical, urinary, prostate, lung) and death, exploring differences between the groups.
-We will investigate the cancer stage at diagnosis and treatment by surgery, radiotherapy, chemotherapy, or other therapies.
-Lastly, we will use data from the three national cancer screening programmes (breast, cervical and bowel) to research uptake within the learning disabilities population.
+We investigated the cancer stage at diagnosis and treatment by surgery, radiotherapy, chemotherapy, or other therapies.
+Lastly, we used data from the three national cancer screening programmes (breast, cervical and bowel) to look at uptake within the learning disabilities population.

 Our findings